-The next step was the selection of franchise quarterbacks, first Phil Simms in New York in round one and Joe Montana in the third.
+The next step was the selection of franchise quarterbacks, first Phil Simms in New York in round one then Joe Montana in the third.
 Each turned to the draft for the same spark on defense a few years later when the Giants selected LB Lawrence Taylor and Walsh’s selection of FS Ronnie Lott both in the 1st round in 1981.
 Both would later be enshrined in Canton.

 Walsh and company ended an 8 year playoff drought with a 13-3 record and homefield advantage as Montana and company had come of age.
 New York defeated Dallas 13-10 to earn their first trip to the NFL postseason in 18 years.
 Then after a 27-21 upset of the defending NFC Champion Eagles in the wildcard round, New York was one step away from the NFC Championship Game and traveled west to face San Fran.

-Montana was 20 of 31 for 304 yards for 2 TDs in a 38-24 win under the lights.
-Up next came the NFC Championship with Dallas & The Catch, then a Super Bowl XVI trophy and all the prestige that came with it.
+Montana was 20 of 31 for 304 yards for 2 TDs in a 38-24 win under the lights in Candlestick.
+Next came the NFC Championship with Dallas & The Catch, then a Super Bowl XVI victory and all the prestige that came with it.
 Walsh became the toast of the league and christened with his “genius” label.
 Joe became one of the faces of the NFL and would be one for the decade of the 1980’s.